 The Call Of Duty series is a popular first person shooter franchise that dates back to 2003.
-Since then, Call Of Duty has gone on to become one of the most successful video game franchises in history, with each new game since Call Of Duty 4: Modern Warfare selling tens of millions of copies.
+Since then, Call Of Duty has gone on to become one of the most successful video game franchises in history, with each new game since Call Of Duty 4: Modern Warfare selling millions of copies.

 Release Date: October 29, 2003